ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Perturbation Implementations

 \subsection{Perturbation operation discussions}

 A previous work~\cite{boucher2022bad} proposes adversarial examples by inserting imperceptible characters, such as invisible characters, homoglyphs, reordering characters, and deletion characters, into text inputs.
 These perturbations as follows are designed to be undetectable by human users while significantly altering the output of natural language processing (NLP) models.
-We now extend the discussion on different perturbation operations to explain the reason why we choose augmented perturbation.

 \begin{itemize} \item \textbf{Augmentation}: Augment original text by modifying the encoding style without altering its visual display.
 Techniques include applying CSS properties like font-size or absolute position to make text invisible, inserting zero-width or invisible whitespace characters, and hiding text within HTML comment tags.
 In our TP-OOV, examples of invisible characters include the Zero Width Space (U+200B), Zero Width Non-Joiner (U+200C), and Zero Width Joiner (U+200D).
 These characters do not render visually but are encoded in the HTML, allowing for subtle modifications.